rdiankov/openrave/docs/en/devel/working_with_sources.rst

 Automatic Indention
 ###################

-It is possible to setup emacs to automatically perform call **uncrustify** when saving a file by downloading the `emacs-uncrustify <https://github.com/glima/Emacs-uncrustify>`_  pakcage and putting the following in your **.emacs** file:
+It is possible to setup emacs to automatically call **uncrustify** when saving a file by downloading the `emacs-uncrustify <https://github.com/glima/Emacs-uncrustify>`_  pakcage and putting the following in your **.emacs** file:

 .. code-block:: common-lisp